 - If the situation cannot be resolved in-house, the area coordinator would be the next appropriate staff person to get involved.

-- If the conflict continues, the area coordinator and/or the student may consult with the assistant director of residence life or the director of residence life for additional assistance or intervention.
+- If the conflict continues, the area coordinator and/or the student may consult with the assistant director of residence life, associate director of residence life or the director of residence life for additional assistance or intervention.

 - The area coordinator may speak to the individual or group involved.

-- The student may take their complaint to the College Judicial Board.
-(Please refer to the College Judicial Board section of the Student Government Association bylaws for the board’s complete procedures.)
+- The student may take their complaint to the College Conduct Board.
+(Please refer to the College Conduct Board section of the Student Government Association bylaws for the board’s complete procedures.)

 Residents should make themselves knowledgeable about their rights and responsibilities within the residence house system.
 If a student feels that the house community is not functioning effectively or responsive to their concerns, they should consult with a member of the house leadership (e.g. the house president) or the residence life staff (e.g. head resident) for assistance.